firasuke/awesome/README.md

 pragmatic and practical as possible
 - [Chimera Linux](https://chimera-linux.org/): A modern general-purpose Linux distribution born from unhappiness with the status quo
-- [Clear Linux OS](https://clearlinux.org/): An open source, rolling release Linux distribution optimized for performance and security, from the Cloud to the Edge, designed for customization, and manageability
 - [CMLFS](https://github.com/dslm4515/CMLFS): Clang-built Musl Linux From
 Scratch
 - [CoolRune](https://github.com/Michael-Sebero/CoolRune): A high-performance,